FreeshardBase/documentation/docs/index.md

 ## How to think about your App

-When developing a Portal-app you need to think a little different about it compared to web-apps, desktop applications or mobile apps.
+When developing a Portal-app you need to think a little differently about it compared to web-apps, desktop applications or mobile apps.
 A Portal-app has a unique combination of features and paradigms.

-As it runs on a Portal which is a virtual machine on cloud infrastructure, it shares benefits of the cloud:
+As it runs on a Portal which is a virtual machine on cloud infrastructure, it has the benefits of the cloud:

-* your app can be always on and always online which is great for serving content like a blog or continually monitoring something like sensor readings,
+* your app can be always on and always online, which is great for serving content like a blog or continually monitoring something like sensor readings,
 * your app is present on all the user's terminals, so you can create an omni-device experience, making it equally mobile for a smartphone and complex for a desktop computer or even combine multiple terminals simultaneously in new and unique workflows,
 * your app keeps its single source of truth on the Portal.